 Drilling used to be hit or miss.
-Operators hammered cable tools into the earth, hoping to find crude oil or natural gas.
+In the energy industry’s early days, operators hammered cable tools into the earth, hoping to find crude oil or natural gas.
 But development of more sophisticated tools has enabled drillers to probe greater depths with more success in less time.
 Since the remaining hydrocarbons are more difficult to access, the search for oil and gas is constantly leading us into deeper waters and more remote terrain.
-Developing and using the most advanced technologies is critical for success.
+Drilling and completions technologies have improved dramatically in recent years, enabling Chevron’s portfolio growth.

-Until the 1970s, rotary drilling was sufficient.
-Then experts realized that vertical wells alone were not enough to tap the full potential of reservoirs.
-So horizontal drilling was developed to enable access to areas of reservoirs that were previously unreachable, thereby increasing production.
+Until the 1970s, rotary drilling was the dominant technique used in vertical wells.
+However, these wells were not enough to tap the full potential of reservoirs.
+Horizontal drilling, enabled by steerable tools, was developed to better access areas of reservoirs that were previously unreachable, thereby increasing production.
 More recently, the same concept has been pushed further with great results: Directional and extended-reach drilling have allowed operators to access reservoirs far from the drilling location.

-Completions technology also has evolved, helping to secure wells in less time and with greater protection.
-Cased-hole completion involves making small holes in the well casing and formation so that oil or gas can flow into production tubing.
-Open-hole completions are another option: Sand screens and gravel packs are inserted into the reservoir to stabilize the hole and maintain the flow of oil from the reservoir into the well bore.
-This process controls the migration of sand to avoid washouts and other problems.
+Completions technology also has evolved: Installations are done in less time and reliably produce at greater rates.
+Cased-hole completion involves perforating the well casing and formation so that oil or gas can flow into production tubing.
+Open-hole completions are another option: Formations with weak rock often require sand screens and gravel packs to be inserted into the reservoir to stabilize the hole and maintain the flow of oil from the reservoir into the well bore.
+This process controls the migration of sand to avoid well failures and lost production.

-Next, acids and other fluids can be pumped into the well under high pressure to fracture, clean and stimulate the rock to produce oil or gas.
-Finally, production tubing is added to provide an efficient path to the surface.
+Next, acids and other fluids can be pumped into the well under high pressure to fracture, clean and stimulate the rock to increase our ability to produce oil or gas.
+Finally, production tubing is added to provide an efficient and safe flow to the surface.

 What Chevron Is Doing

-Chevron’s long-term exploration strategy—which blends disciplined, data-driven decision making with superior technical competency—is paying off.
+Chevron’s long-term exploration and development strategy—which blends disciplined, data-driven decision making with superior technical competency—is paying off.

 Investing in New Finds

-As of 2012, Chevron was one of the world’s more active offshore operators.
+Chevron continues to be one of the world’s more active offshore operators.
 Key exploration areas are the U.S. Gulf of Mexico, the deep waters off western Africa and offshore northwest Australia.
-Drilling and seismic activities occurred or were in various stages of planning in several other areas, including Argentina, the east coast of Canada, China, central Europe, Indonesia, the Kurdistan region of Iraq, Liberia, Morocco, Suriname, Thailand, Vietnam and offshore the United Kingdom.
+Drilling and seismic activities occurred or were in various stages of planning in several other areas, including Argentina, the east coast of Canada, China, Eastern Europe, Indonesia, the Kurdistan region of Iraq, Liberia, Norway, Thailand, Vietnam and offshore the United Kingdom.